-Read the County Council’s policy in respect of special category data and information relating to criminal offences, setting out our procedures for compliance with the principles of the GDPR and the retention and erasure of this data.
+You can read the County Council’s policy setting out our procedures for compliance with the data protection principles and the retention and erasure of this data in respect of:

 We may collect personal information about you from yourself directly or other individuals or organisations.

 You can see more detail the kind of information we hold about you in relation to each County Council service and who we receive that information from can be found in our privacy notices for council service areas.

 We use your personal information to:

 - Provide County Council services and anything we must do by law

 - Carry out our regulatory, licensing and enforcement roles

 - Act in connection with the prevention, detection and investigation of fraud

 - Assess how much you must pay towards your County Council service if a charge is made for the service

 - Listen to your ideas about the County Council’s services